Philonous/nix-exposition/README.md

 ## So what is Nix?

 Nix is (more than) a package management system.
 In that goal it is roughly comparable to Debian's `apt` or many other package manager.
-However, it's underlying principles, method of operation and implementation are radically different.
+However, its underlying principles, method of operation and implementation are radically different.